-Okay, it’s gross to look at (as you can see above) … but it feels even worse.
-Oral thrush, also called oral candidiasis, or oropharyngeal candidiasis, is both painful and problematic, especially because it can easily be passed from one person to the next before oral candida symptoms even begin to appear.
+Uncomfortable and unattractive, oral thrush is both painful and problematic.
+It can easily be passed from one person to the next before oral candida symptoms even begin to appear.
 To make matters worse, there are also drug-resistant strains of candida that cannot be treated with antifungal medications.

 But guess what?
-There are safe, natural and proven (!) ways to treat thrush.
-By strengthening the immune system, embracing fermented foods and using beneficial essential oils, oral thrush can not only be treated but prevented for good.
+There are safe, natural and proven ways to treat thrush.
+By strengthening the immune system, embracing fermented foods and using beneficial essential oils, you can not only treat oral thrush, but also help prevent it.

 What Is Oral Thrush?

 An overgrowth of the yeast Candida albicans in the lining of the mouth causes thrush.
-It is perfectly normal for the fungus candida to live in the mouth and, in normal amounts, it remains harmless.
+It is perfectly normal for candida to live in the mouth and, in normal amounts, it remains harmless.
 However, when it accumulates, it can spread to the roof of the mouth, gums, tonsils and back of the throat — creating symptoms such as creamy white lesions, redness and even bleeding.
-If left untreated, oral thrush will weaken the immune system and allow more serious diseases to take hold (1).
+If left untreated, oral thrush — also called oral candidiasis, or oropharyngeal candidiasis — will weaken the immune system and allow more serious diseases to take hold (1).

 Oral thrush is communicable, meaning it can be passed from one person to another.
-Newborns can get thrush during birth, children can get it from sharing toys with other children, and adults can pass it back and forth through the saliva.
+Pregnant women can pass thrush to their newborn babies during birth; children can get it from sharing toys with other children; and adults can pass it back and forth through the saliva.

 When healthy adults and children are diagnosed with oral thrush, an antifungal medication is commonly prescribed or recommend.
 Antifungal medications may cause liver damage and affect estrogen levels; they may also cause allergic reactions and drug interactions.
 In addition to this, antifungal creams and medications only treat the symptoms and do not address the environment that allows candida to flourish.